-After driving for miles through dense forest, she is surprised to arrive at a stark clearing.
-Pausing, she parks her car under a manmade grove of pine trees.
+After driving for miles through dense forests, she is surprised to arrive at a stark clearing.
+Pausing, she parks her car under a human made grove of pine trees.
 She sees something defining the clearing’s edge to the west.
 What is it?

 The contrast fills her with both fullness and emptiness.
 She experiences standing between the limitless sky and the thick woods.
-Her fingers touch the rough wooden logs-fallen, aged members that know the passage of time, that embrace her in gentle shadow, like a dark cocoon, rugged to the touch.
-Standing in this place of passage, Anna is ready.
+Her fingers touch the rough wooden logs-fallen, aged members – that know the passage of time, that embrace her in soft shadows, like a dark cocoon, rugged to the touch.
+Standing in this place of passage, she is ready.
 She steps into the breezeway connecting east and west, and crosses the threshold, into the forest.
-She is surprised to see how porous the forest really is, as open and vast as the clearing, but in its own special way.
+She is surprised to see how porous the wood is, as open and vast as the clearing, but in its unique way.